Black Diamond Moodlight Headlamp

 Petzl Duo Headlamp

 The Petzl Duo is the big brother to the Zoom.
 Mine came with two bulbs, a low beam, and a high beam which is a halogen bulb.
 (The new ones have the low beam powered by LED's).
-You can turn on either the low beam or the high beam separatly.
+You can turn on either the low beam or the high beam separately.
 The switch is much improved over the Micro and the Zoom because it is now separate from focusing the light, and can even be 'locked out' to greatly reduce the chance of accidentally turning on.
 It runs on 4 AA batteries.
 The battery compartment is mounted behind your head.
 The focus is adjusted by twisting the bulb housing.
 There is a strap that goes around the head, as well as one that goes over the top of the head.
 It includes spare bulbs in case the bulb burns out.
 Weight is 10.5 oz including batteries.
 I bought an upgrade kit to convert the low beam to 5 LED's.
 There is also an upgrade kit to convert the low beam to 14 LED's.
 Battery life is rated at 65 hours using the 5 leds and 4 hours using the halogen beam and alkaline batteries at 20C.
 It is rated as being waterproof to 5 meters.
 It is good that Petzl finally figured out that people need more than one brightness in a light.
-Highly recommened.
+Highly recommenced.

 Photon Fusion Headlamp